kameshsampath/zero-to-streamlit/docs/snowflake_deploy.md

 ```shell
 cd sis
 ```
-Run the following command to deploy the streamlit application to Snowflake,
+Run the following command to deploy the Streamlit application to Snowflake,

 !!!NOTE
     The output of the command displays the URL to access the application.
 In case you missed to note run the following command,